Happy-Ferret/moz-patches/README.md

 moz-patches
 ===========

-A backup of my Firefox patch queue and configs
+A backup of my Firefox patch queue and configs.

+I guess it's not really interesting for anyone but me though.